13 Genius Ice Cube Tray Hacks That'll Blow Your Mind

-Or, you can pour the final few ounces of your 100 percent fruit juice into a tray and freeze to later use them to top seltzers or cocktails with colorful, tasty cubes.
+Or, you can pour the final few ounces of your 100% fruit juice into a tray and freeze it to later use them to top seltzers or cocktails with colorful, tasty cubes.

-A typical single-serving homemade pancake recipe calls for about ⅓ cup of buttermilk.
+A typical single-serving homemade pancake recipe calls for about 1/3 cup of buttermilk.
 Too bad it often comes in half-gallon containers, right?
-The solution: Fill one-ounce wells two-thirds of the way full with the rest of the bottle of buttermilk, then defrost 4 cubes to build batter for another short stack any time.
+The solution: Fill one-ounce wells two-thirds of the way full with the rest of the bottle of buttermilk, then defrost four cubes to build batter for another short stack any time.

 Using egg yolks for custards, ice cream, or hollandaise?
 Preserve the whites for another day by filling each ice cube well with one white.
-Then you can thaw as many as you need for your recipe in the fridge overnight and use to add a protein boost to your menu.
-A few ideas:
+Then, you can thaw as many as you need for your recipe in the fridge overnight and use them to add a protein boost to your menu.

 "A ball of ice is better than a cube because the less surface area that is exposed to the warm liquid, the slower the ice will melt.
 A sphere of ice will melt slightly slower than a cube of ice, so you can chill the drink without quickly diluting it," says Mario Segura, chef at Umami Burger in Los Angeles, California.